drexel-DISCO/physical-memory-traces/README.md

 # physical-memory-traces
 Physical Memory Traces from Sniper

+# Git clone and commit
+You may need to install git lfs in order to download/upload large traces

 # Benchmarks: CPU SPEC 2017
 All the benchmarks are comipled with full optimization.
 For each workload, the first 200 million instructions are fast forwarded and the next 4 billion instructions are simulated in detailed mode.